Generic drug of Cerazette

 Dysmenorrhea, ovarian cyst

-Breast flow may occur during the use of desogestrel.
+Breast discharge may occur during the use of ANTIGONE.
 In rare cases, ectopic pregnancies have been reported (see Warnings and Precautions ).